 Crunchy, tangy, and – I find – rather satisfying.
 Celery can be a great addition to your diet!
 It is high in Vitamin C, but also has a lot of other antioxidants (you can learn more in The Science Behind Antioxidants), amongst others beta carotene, and flavonoids.
 Celery has some awesome anti-inflammatory benefits, which appear to be particularly strong in the digestive tract itself.
 It is believed that most of Celery’s anti-inflammatory benefits come from phytonutrients that are part of the phenolic antioxidant category.
 Given its amazing antioxidant and anti-inflammatory benefits, scientists are also looking into Celery’s ability to protect against cardiovascular diseases.
 Reducing oxidative stress (which is largely done on a diet rich in antioxidants) and inflammation in the cardiovascular system appears promising but further studies involving humans need to be conducted here.
 What we do know is that Celery loses a lot of its antioxidant power when being in the fridge longer than 5 – 7 days.
 It is also recommended to chop it up fresh before using in order to reap the maximum amount of nutrients.

 I have not raved about this amazing superfood in a while!
 Avocado is rich in vitamin K, C, and E as well as potassium and folate.
 Avocados are anti-inflammatory and super high in monounsaturated fats, which is great for your heart health.
 They have also shown to decrease oxidative stress and “bad” cholesterol levels, which further supports your heart health.
 Most of Avocado’s phytonutrients are actually in the places you would not anticipate them – near the peel and in the pit.
 This does not mean that you are not getting any benefits from eating the pulp – but it does mean that you should try and scrape as close to the peel as possible 😉.
-A recent study has shown that carotenoids (another important antioxidant for our health), are absorbed a lot better when eaten with Avocado (mainly because they need a fat source for optimal conversation in the body).
+A recent study has shown that carotenoids (another important antioxidant for our health), are absorbed a lot better when eaten with Avocado.
+This is mainly because they need a fat source for optimal conversation in the body.
 So avocado-up buttercup 🥰.

 How can I adjust this recipe to my dietary requirements?